Sunday, November 29, 2020

 Sunday, November 8, 2020

-When it comes to natural healing, the Japanese know better.
-They came up with a term, "Shinrin-yoku," popularized in Japan in the '80s and later introduced to the world.
+The Japanese know natural healing better.
+They invented the term "Shinrin-yoku," which was popularized in Japan in the '80s and later introduced to the world.

 Forest bathing isn't taking a bath in the forest in a literal sense.
 It simply means reconnecting with nature and disconnecting from life's stressors -- causing diseases.

-It's been a year since I've lived in a rural area; in my hometown.
-It's countryside living away from too much noise and chaos.
+It's been a year since I've lived in a tranquil rural area in my hometown.
+It's a countryside haven, a serene escape from the hustle and bustle of city life.

-Since the beginning of the pandemic and due to the lockdown, some plans weren't able to happen, and since then, I wasn't able to come back to Manila.
+Since the beginning of the pandemic and due to the lockdown, some plans have been able to happen, and I haven't been able to come back to Manila.

 I'm living my best life away from distraction and pollution; forest bathing on weekends is my healing wonder.
 It's all we need in times of stress and whenever we need to relax and rejuvenate.
 It cleanses and purifies our physical and mental bodies.

-So Japanese people are considered world leaders regarding health and longevity.
-Their approach to health and wellness is just holistic and admirable.
-Hence, they're a world record in having supercentenarians.
+The Japanese are considered world leaders in health and longevity.
+Their holistic and admirable approach to health and wellness is why they hold the world record for having supercentenarians.

-We Filipinos adapted to this Japanese form of natural healing.
-Forest bathing is slowly gaining recognition, especially among health and fitness enthusiasts.
+We Filipinos have embraced this Japanese form of natural healing.
+Forest bathing is gaining recognition, and we, especially among health and fitness enthusiasts, are proving our adaptability and commitment to holistic wellness.

 Hikers, trekkers, mountain climbers, and yoga and meditation practitioners are among those groups gaining from the healing benefits of forest bathing.

-In the Philippines, there are places I've done forest bathing on a day trip.
+In the Philippines, there are numerous places where you can easily experience the rejuvenating effects of forest bathing on a day trip.

-In the Philippines, there are places I've done forest bathing on a day trip.
+In the Philippines, there are places where I've had forest bathing on a day trip.
 Camp John Hay in Baguio City is where you can find the most pine trees.
 And has the most forest cover in the area.

 At Camp John Hay, Baguio City, Philippines